TOOLshed23/google-homepage/README.md

 --going to pause on this project and replicate another-- Cirlce back if that fails.. see notes on other project....
---i added all the links that is on the Google Hompage
+--i added all the links that is on the Google Hompage linked the google image to the center of page; need to position to the middle.
+**NOTES to look into and avoid**CSS GRID (leave relative and absolute)